 These approaches lead to the trivial equality $g_4 = g_4$ on the left-hand side of Eq.~(\ref{M=B}).

 However, the expressions within the brackets on the right-hand side of Eq.~(\ref{M=B}) differ, resulting in the null constraint as presented in \cite{Caron-Huot:2020cmc}.

-But when the loop-level amplitude is considered, the procedure is not that straightforward.
-First, when we take the derivatives with respect to $t$, the $\log t$ term is contained, so it is not always possible to let $t=0$ directly.
-Second, with loop-level amplitude, the arc integral will be different from just taking derivatives.
-Namely, the left-hand side of Eq.~(\ref{M}) will be $g_4$ with several other terms added.
-Thus, now we have to find how $g_4$ is defined in terms of brackets and moment integrals.
+However, when the loop-level amplitude is taken into account, the procedure becomes more subtle.
+First, taking derivatives with respect to \( t \) is complicated by the presence of logarithmic terms.
+More precisely, the combination \( \partial_t^2 B_2(t)\big|_{t=0} - 6 B_4(t)\big|_{t=0} \) that appears a \( \log t \) term when the loop-level amplitude contains, making it generally invalid to set \( t = 0 \) directly.
+Second, at loop level, the arc integral no longer corresponds directly to a simple derivative.
+Specifically, the left-hand side of Eq.~(\ref{M}) becomes \( g_4 \) plus several additional terms.
+Therefore, we must determine how \( g_4 \) is defined in terms of bracket structures and moment integrals.

-To address the IR divergence arising from the \( \log t \) term we find a way to subtract it.
-By taking two equations and linearly combining them with appropriate coefficients, we can cancel the \( \log t \) term.
-Thus, we can define several IR-finite combinations and relate them to the moments of UV theory.